“It’s a part of the healing process…” I told myself.

 We are already where we need to be.
 Everything that we need or desire, we have the power to attract.
 We don’t need to “get” anywhere outside of ourselves to be where we want to be, it truly all happens within our being.

-Whether it be slaving away at work to try and live up to a certain standard, or sticking with a strict routine in order to maintain a certain image, more often times than not: We are unconsciously doing it in the attempts to manage the perceptions of others regarding who we are as a person, rather than doing it because we genuinely love and care for ourselves.
+Whether it be slaving away at work to try and live up to a certain standard, or sticking with a strict routine in order to maintain a certain image, more often times than not: We are unconsciously doing it in the attempts to manage the perceptions of others, rather than doing it because we genuinely love and care for ourselves.

 All it takes is a shift in our way of thinking, a shift to being more loving and compassionate towards ourselves.
 So the next time you meditate, exercise, go to work, or even something as simple as washing your face, think about why you do it.